Emmanuel Rivera Player Props: Diamondbacks vs. Padres

 Emmanuel Rivera At The Plate

-- Rivera has driven home a run in 19 games this year (29.2%), including more than one RBI in 6.2% of his games and producing three or more of his team's runs on one occasion..
+- Rivera has an RBI in 19 of 66 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

-- He has scored in 25 games this year (38.5%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.